abdulx01/CTF/Cryptography/2-Impossible_User.md

 The last 32 bytes are the encrypted value of string 'impossible_flag_user' that we need.

 We can see that only the first 32 bytes are changing and the last 32 stay the same, so our theory is okay.
-We can now copy the last 32 bytes and fill them in the get_flag() function to obtain the flag:
+We can now copy the last 32 bytes and fill them in the __get_flag()__ function to obtain the flag:

     $ curl https://345a7860397bb4fb.247ctf.com/get_flag\?user=939454b054b7379b0709a270b894025c707ece4f0913868ec5df07d131b0822d

-""Now you got flag!""
+**Now you got flag!**